Lipschitz inextendibility of weak null singularities from curvature blow-up: The -inextendibility of weak null singularities

 \begin{remark}[Relation to global inextendibility result] The above theorem serves as one piece in a global low-regularity inextendibility statement of generic rotating vacuum black hole spacetimes.
 Such statements are proven by contradiction.
 Assuming the existence of a $C^{0,1}_{\loc}$-extension, one knows that there is an inextendible timelike geodesic in the original spacetime that has a limit point in the extension (Theorem 2 in \cite{GalLinSbi17}, Theorem 3.2 in \cite{Sbie18}, see also \cite{MinSuhr19}).
 One then leads this statement to a contradiction by showing that none of the inextendible timelike geodesics can leave into a $C^{0,1}_{\loc}$-extension.
 Here, one has to take the different geometries along those geodesics into account.
 Theorem \ref{MainThm} deals with those timelike geodesics approaching the weak null singularity, e.g.\ $\tau_2$ in Figure \ref{Fig1}.
 For timelike geodesics lying outside the black hole, for example $\tau_1$ in Figure \ref{Fig1}, one uses their completeness to derive a contradiction \cite{GalLinSbi17}.
-The geometry in the interior of the black hole to the future of the weak null singularity is still not well-understood. \end{remark}
+The geometry in the interior of the black hole to the future of the weak null singularity is still not well-understood, but see for example \cite{BraSmith95}, \cite{VdM23}, \cite{VdM25} for scenarios involving and evidence for additional spacelike singularities.